 Hate Crimes and Discrimination: Criminal Defence Guide 2026

 Hate crimes have surged in Spain, especially in the digital sphere.
-As criminal lawyers experienced in hate crimes, we defend people accused of discriminatory conduct and explain the keys to this area.
+As a hate crimes lawyer, our team defends people accused of discriminatory conduct and explains the keys to this area.

 What Are Hate Crimes?